Check for Liens on Property Canada: The 5-Minute Search That Saves $50,000+

 Provincial variations:

-Ontario: Municipal tax liens take priority over all others BC: Similar priority structure Alberta: Tax liens can trigger tax recovery proceedings Quebec: Municipal and school tax liens have super-priority
+Ontario: City tax liens take priority over all others BC: Similar priority structure Alberta: Tax liens can trigger tax recovery actions Quebec: City and school tax liens have super-priority

 The discovery story:

-Vancouver buyer bought property.
-CRA lien registered but not caught in standard search.
-CRA liens sometimes take 30 days to appear in provincial systems.
+Vancouver buyer bought home.
+CRA lien filed but not caught in standard search.
+CRA liens sometimes take 30 days to appear in local systems.

 Result: $67,000 tax lien found 3 weeks after closing.
 Buyer responsible.

-Here's what's important for how to check for liens on property: CRA liens can be checked directly through Federal registry.
+Here's what's important: CRA liens can be checked directly through Federal registry.
 But most buyers don't know this system exists separately from provincial land titles.

 What they are: